 London's Burning reflects as much on challenges faced by the City today as those that threatened to destroy it in the past

-In a giant aquarium, individual performers struggle to continue their daily routines as water levels rise around them.
-Dressing, cleaning, reading the paper or tuning a guitar, they strive to continue with these menial tasks as water ebbs and flows around them.
-They swim up for air, dive down, and are constantly adapting to their new environment.
+Individual performers struggled to continue their daily routines as water levels rose around them in a giant aquarium.
+Dressing, cleaning, reading the paper or tuning a guitar all became more and more challenging by the second.
+Swimming up for air, diving down, they were constantly adapting to their ever changing environment.

-Accompanied by an other-worldly soundscape broadcast from within the tank, the piece - part of London's Burning - is a mesmerising display of human persistence in the face of unacknowledged challenges.
-It is an elemental portrait of at best our ability to adapt and, at worst, a powerful demonstration of our collective myopia
+Accompanied by an other-worldly soundscape broadcast from within the tank, the piece - part of London's Burning - was a mesmerising display of human persistence in the face of unacknowledged challenges.
+It was an elemental portrait of at best our ability to adapt and, at worst, a powerful demonstration of our collective myopia.

-Holoscenes uses water to represent the calamities facing our world – from rising seas, melting glaciers, intensifying floods and searing droughts.
-The piece embodies the trauma of flooding threatened by climate change.
-By weaving these occurrences into a portrait of everyday normality, Holoscenes reveals an apparently distant problem as a real and present danger.
+Holoscenes used water to represent the calamities facing our world – from rising seas, melting glaciers, intensifying floods and searing droughts.
+The piece embodied the trauma of flooding threatened by climate change.
+By weaving these occurrences into a portrait of everyday normality, Holoscenes revealed an apparently distant problem as a real and present danger.

 Early Morning Opera is a performance and art laboratory currently touring multidisciplinary installations Holoscenes and The Institute of Memory (TIMe).
 Founded by director, designer, writer and media artist Lars Jan, the company explores emerging artistic practices and performance styles.